dortania/OpenCore-Install-Guide/find-hardware.md

 ::: details SMBus

-These will show up as a straight PCI device such as `Synaptics SMBus Driver` or `Elans SMBus Driver`
+These will show up as a straight PCI device such as `Synaptics SMBus Driver` or `ELAN SMBus Driver`

-* Synaptic devices will show up under both PS2 under `Synaptics PS2 device`/`Synaptics Pointing Device` and PCI as `Synaptic SMBus Driver`
+* Synaptics devices will show up under both PS2 under `Synaptics PS2 device`/`Synaptics Pointing Device` and PCI as `Synaptics SMBus Driver`

 ![](./images/finding-hardware-md/Windows-SMBus-Device.png)

 As you can see, we get 2 Synaptics devices in the left image, however if we take a closer look we'll see the top device is PS2, while the bottom one is SMBus.
-While you can use the trackpad in either mode, SMBus generally provides better gesture support and accuracy
+While you can use the trackpad in either mode, SMBus generally provides better gesture support and accuracy.

 :::